 But Google Maps was never designed for complex multi-stop route planning.
-We’re talking about the situation that delivery drivers, couriers, service technicians, and other professional drivers face every day, when they have a list of 20 or 30 different visits to make.
+We’re talking about the situation that delivery drivers, couriers, field service technicians, and other professional drivers face every day, when they have a list of 20 or 30 different visits to make.

-Now it’s not about the route from A to B, but rather A to B to C to D and so on, until we’ve covered every stop.
+Now it’s not about the route from A to B, but rather A to B to C to D and so on, so we can travel to multiple destinations efficiently, without wasting time and fuel.
+Now we have a route optimization problem — and Google Maps is not a route optimization tool.
 The higher the number of stops, the less useful Google Maps becomes.

-You can manually re-order stops to get a more efficient route.
+Manually rearrange stops to get a more efficient route.

 How to optimize a route using Google Maps